 Technological advances have created modern economies where we are no longer tied to our desks, allowing a programmer in Paris to deliver applications for their clients in Chicago without any hiccups, or a Texas designer to spend 18 months traveling the globe while continuing to work for their local clients.
 These people are digital nomads, and they represent the future of our interconnected world.
+This is one of the ways we’ve been able to afford travel.
+(See more: How to Afford to Travel the World as a Couple).

 While digital nomads seem to lead lifestyles of adventure and passion, others feel like they struggle to find meaning and purpose in their lives.
 But, the only difference between those people and you is simply that they have decided to do something about it.
 They have grabbed life by the horns and set about creating the lifestyle they desired.
 For many, this is the digital nomad lifestyle: that intersection of work and travel that seems at first glance endlessly appealing.